songlinhou/songlinhou.github.io/_pages/about.md

 ---

 ## About Me
 I am a software engineer at Dell Technologies working on AI/ML solutions on storage.
-I am also a volunteery research engineer at Worcester Polytechnic Institute, working in VIS-Lab (Vision, Intelligence, and System Laboratory) led by Prof. Ziming Zhang focusing on deep learning and computer vision.
+I am also a volunteery research engineer at Worcester Polytechnic Institute, working in <a href="https://zhang-vislab.github.io/" target="_blank">VIS-Lab</a> (Vision, Intelligence, and System Laboratory) led by Prof. Ziming Zhang focusing on deep learning and computer vision.

 I obtained Master of Computer Science from Georgia Institute of Technology (part-time) and Master of Data Science from University of Texas at Austin (part-time) during 2021-2025.
 I also obtained Master of Computer Science degree from Worcester Polytechnic Institute, before I joined Dell Technologies.
 Prior to that, I was a research assistant in the department of computing at The Hong Kong Polytechnic University.
 I obtained my first master degree in computer science from University of Chinese Academy of Sciences and bachelor degree in computer science from Hohai University.